CE-Programming/CEmu/README.md

 * "Autotester" (automated unit testing, light scripting)

 ## Downloads
-No stable binaries yet as the code keeps changing these days!
-When available, they'll be here, though: https://github.com/CE-Programming/CEmu/releases
+No binaries have been released yet as the code keeps changing these days!
+When available, they'll be here: https://github.com/CE-Programming/CEmu/releases
-Recent Windows binaries available [here](https://oss.jfrog.org/artifactory/oss-snapshot-local/org/github/alberthdev/cemu/git/) or [here](https://jacobly.com/CEmu/) (credits to alberthro and jacobly).
+The latest Windows builds are available though; [64 bit here](http://jacobly.com/CEmu/master/latest/CEmu64.exe) and [32 bit here](http://jacobly.com/CEmu/master/latest/CEmu32.exe).
 _Note that Release builds have an update checking feature, which is disabled in development builds._

+If you wish to browse around older builds; Windows binaries are available [here](https://oss.jfrog.org/artifactory/oss-snapshot-local/org/github/alberthdev/cemu/git/) or [here](https://jacobly.com/CEmu/) (credits to alberthro and jacobly).

 ## How to build
 After downloading the source (you can clone the repo or just [get the zip](https://github.com/CE-Programming/CEmu/archive/master.zip)):